jaxon-php/jaxon-website/user/pages/05.examples/03.advanced/10.package/page.fr.md

 title: Un package Jaxon
 menu: Un package Jaxon
 template: example
+example:
+    summary:
+        - This example demonstrates a simple Jaxon package.
 ---

-This example demonstrates a simple Jaxon package.

 The exported classes are listed in the package config, and not in the application config.
+They are the same as in the [namespace example](../namespaces.html).